 Virginia Assault and Battery Lawyer

 Assault & Battery cases can range from simple bar fights, confrontations, and domestic disputes to more serious offenses such as sexual battery or malicious wounding claims with a deadly weapon.
-The most common type of assault & battery offense is often considered as a simple assault.
-Such an offense is considered a class 1 misdemeanor criminal offense punishable by a maximum of 12 months in jail if convicted.
-In Virginia, the crime of assault and battery is actually two different types of offenses.
+The most common type of assault & battery offense is classified as a class 1 misdemeanor criminal offense.
+An assault & battery can be a felony depending upon the seriousness of injuries, prior record or if the victim is a member of a protected class such as law enforcement.

-A domestic Assault & Battery offense is also another very common type of Assault & Battery and is prohibited according to Va Code Section 18.2-57.2.
-A domestic Assault & Battery is an Assault & Battery that is committed against a family or household member.
-It is also a misdemeanor unless the defendant has prior convictions for domestic assault & battery.
-Family and household members include spouses, former spouses, parents, children, grandparents, grandchildren, siblings, in-laws who live in the same house, people who have children together, and people who live together or have lived together in the past year.
+The domestic violence assault & battery offense is a common type of assault & battery according to Va Code Section 18.2-57.2.
+A domestic violence assault & battery is committed against a family or household member.
+It is a misdemeanor criminal offense unless the defendant has prior convictions.
+Family and household members include people who have children together and people who have lived together in the past year.